box/boxcli/docs/collaborations.md

-  --csv                                  Output formatted CSV --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON --no-color                             Turn off colors for logging --save-to-file-path=save-to-file-path  Override default file path to save report
+  --csv                                  Output formatted CSV --fields=fields                        Comma separated list of fields to show --json                                 Output formatted JSON

+  --max-items=max-items                  A value that indicates the maximum number of results to return.
+This only
+                                         specifies a maximum boundary and will not guarantee the minimum number of results returned.
+When the max-items (x) is greater than 1000, then the maximum ceil(x/1000) requests will be made.

+  --no-color                             Turn off colors for logging

+  --save-to-file-path=save-to-file-path  Override default file path to save report

 ALIASES